 Belviq hit the market in 2012 offering weight-loss hope to people who struggled with obesity.
 It was also sometimes used to treat overweight people who also had a serious medical condition, such as high blood pressure, high cholesterol or diabetes.

-It was the first weight-loss drug approved by the U.S. Food and Drug Administration in 13 years.
+It was the first weight-loss drug approved by the FDA in 13 years.
 Unlike over-the-counter diet pills or appetite suppressants which are often intended for cosmetic weight loss, Belviq was a prescription drug used to treat obesity.

 Obesity and being overweight are two different things.
 Being overweight simply means weighing too much.
 Obesity means having potentially dangerous amounts of body fat.
 Obesity is a chronic condition that can increase a person’s risk for serious health problems including heart disease, diabetes and certain types of cancer.

 How Does Belviq Work?

 Belviq (pronounced bell-VEEK) works by controlling appetite.
 The drug activates serotonin receptors in the brain.
 Serotonin is a neurotransmitter that triggers feelings of well-being such as satisfaction, gratification and being fully fed.

 Antidepressants called SSRIs target some serotonin receptors that play a role in a patient’s mood.
 Belviq only targets the ones that affect appetite.

 People take regular versions of Belviq tablets twice a day.
 Extended-release tablets are taken only once per day.
 A person on Belviq is supposed to lose five percent of his or her weight during the first 12 weeks of taking the drug when coupled with a low-calorie diet.
 If this amount of weight loss is not achieved, Belviq treatment should be stopped.